 Walter had gradually come to depend on me.
 The promise of the prospector’s truck had not been forgotten.
 It was arranged and waiting for the moment we would use it.
 In the meantime Walter was continuing to take his meals at PARC, getting out for social support and becoming stronger.

-The end of summer was upon us when I arranged a date to borrow the little red truck, to begin moving some things from his living space and launch a clean- up of his old room.
+The end of summer was upon us when I arranged a date to borrow the little red truck to begin moving some things from his living space and launch a clean- up of his old room.
 I learned that Walter had a rented storage locker just south of his rooming house.
 I proposed using this to help with the clean-up but I wanted to see it first.
 I suggested we take some things for storage and choose some other things for disposal.
 Walter did not want to let anything go but I was hoping he would gradually change his mind as we went forward.
 In fact I was hoping the real outcome of this work would eventually be his transition from the rooming house to a better place to live.
 Helping him release his hoarded things seemed to be a way of preparing Walter for letting go of the rooming house he believed he had to live in.

 I made a short visit to the storage facility on my own, to confirm the kind of rental arrangements Walter had there and see what else I could discover about him.
 The manager was sympathetic.
 She knew Walter and was more than willing to talk with me about the extent of her business dealings with him, because she worried about him.
 She told me he was renting 4 storage lockers; two large ones and two smaller ones.
 In her words, he was a very dedicated customer, and yes, had been continually increasing the scope of his rental space since his first contract was set up 6 years ago.
 She didn’t think what was going on was right.
 He was old and should be using his money in other ways than this.
 She didn’t really know what he was putting into his lockers and even if she did there was nothing she could do about it.
 I stood there in stunned silence.